Brian Dooreck MD

 High levels of TMAO lead to a higher risk for heart attacks and strokes

-Furthermore, they showed higher rates of premature death in patients with stable coronary artery disease and a four-fold greater overall risk of dying from any cause over the following five years.
+Furthermore, they showed higher premature death rates in patients with stable coronary artery disease and a four-fold more significant risk of dying from any cause over the following five years.

 What is the meaning of TMAO?

-By altering your gut microbiome in a positive way, it can help to reduce damage to blood vessels leading to a stronger cardiovascular system.
+Positive altering of your gut microbiome can help reduce blood vessel damage, leading to a more robust cardiovascular system.
 This also opens research for potential new heart disease therapies.

 What foods can cause a high TMAO level?